-Mohammad Sadrani is an assistant professor in the Transport Studies Group at the University of Twente since January 2026.
-He received his Ph.D. in transportation engineering from the Technical University of Munich (TUM) in 2024.
+Mohammad Sadrani isĀ an Assistant Professor of Public Transport Planning and Optimization at the University of Twente since January 2026.
+He received his Ph.D. in transportation engineering with the highest distinction (Summa Cum Laude) from the Technical University of Munich (TUM) in 2024.
 Prior to joining Twente, he worked as a postdoctoral researcher at the chair of railway operations at TU Dresden, Germany.
-He has lectured on several courses in Germany (at TUM and TU Dresden) and has also served as a guest lecturer at TUM Asia in Singapore.
+He has served as a lecturer for several transportation-related courses in Germany (at TUM and TU Dresden), and also as a guest lecturer in Singapore (at TUM Asia).

 In his recent research, Mohammad also works on multimodal transport solutions in urban and rural areas, such as integrated passenger-parcel transport through shared fleets and infrastructure, as well as air-ground cooperation (e.g., drone delivery services) to support urban parcel logistics.